 Horemheb introduced drastic laws curbing bureaucratic graft, such as exile to the frontier for corrupt soldiers, beatings, whippings, the removal of noses, and the death penalty for the most severe cases.
 Interestingly, he also improved rates of pay for judges, government officials, and soldiers to decrease their motivation for corruption.

 Akhenaten’s custom-built capital city Akhet-Aten (Amarna), was completely abandoned, while stone from the grand buildings that Akhenaten and Nefertiti dedicated to sun-disc Aten were knocked down and re-purposed for traditional temples.
 He also removed or replaced mentions of the “enemy” Amarna kings on hieroglyphs and monuments to try to remove them from memory.

 Horemheb died without an heir.
 He installed a colleague from his military days to rule as pharaoh after his death.
 The vizier Paramessu became King Rameses I, ruling for just one year before his death and succession through his son Seti I. This was enough to establish the lineage of the 19th dynasty of Ancient Egypt.

-The renewed strength of Ancient Egypt under leaders like Rameses the Great can be explained by Horemheb’s example.
+The renewed strength of Ancient Egypt under leaders like Rameses II the Great can be explained by Horemheb’s example.
 The Rameses Kings mirrored his precedent in creating a stable, efficient government, and there is merit to the argument that Horemheb should be remembered as the first Egyptian King of the 19th Dynasty.

 Horemheb delegated shrewdly.
 He had a vizier, army commander, and head priest of Amun based at both Memphis and Thebes, which became standard practice under Rameses pharaohs, who treated Horemheb with great respect in official records, hieroglyphs, and commissioned artworks.